mturja-vf-ic-bd/cplot/README.md

-# circle plot for brain network visualization
+# Circle Plot for Brain Network Visualization

 ## Input:
 The interface to the user is the `plot_circle` function which takes two mandatory and three optional input.